Overview

 - Region - Decrease latency by choosing where your browser runs using one of our browser regions

 - Viewport - Set custom screen dimensions for your browser window.
-Otherwise, the default viewport varies per session

 - Keep Alive - Enable longer-running sessions that run even after disconnection